How unproven COVID treatment ivermectin can affect your vision

 Side effects of ivermectin include eye-related symptoms, like pain, redness and vision problems.
 Ivermectin has not been approved or authorized by the U.S. Food and Drug Administration (FDA) for treatment or prevention of COVID-19.

 Plus, when a doctor isn’t a part of the equation, factors like dose amounts, side effects and adverse reactions aren’t being monitored.
-This can, of course, lead to serious problems.
+This can potentially lead to serious problems.

 What can ivermectin do to your eyes?

-Ivermectin’s treatment of roundworm infections had a huge impact on global health.
+Ivermectin’s treatment of roundworm infections had a significant impact on global health.
 The impact was so significant that its discoverers were awarded a Nobel Prize in 2015.

 One of the roundworms treated by ivermectin is Onchocerca volvulus.
 This roundworm causes a vision-threatening infection called onchocerciasis — also known as river blindness.